A - Z Guidance

 (See also: Project Costs)

-We define counselling as any therapeutic intervention that provides ‘professional assistance and guidance in resolving personal or psychological problems.’
+We define counselling as any formal therapeutic intervention that provides ‘professional assistance and guidance in resolving personal or psychological problems.’

 We expect all organisations offering formal, professional counselling or therapeutic interventions to: